ghankerson/origins-conscioussness/intro.md

 He ties the myths like those of Marduk (Babylon), Osiris (Egypt), and Christ together as themes that are the  basis for development of society and consciousness.
-This is that ability to look under the current of history and see the themes that still influence us today that make Neumann so compelling and fascinating.
+This is that ability to look under the current of history and see the themes that still influence us today that make Neumann so compelling.

 Why is this podcast called The Gods Within?
 For Neumann that which was projected outward the gods is still with us in our psyches due to the influence of the